vhonebon1/CV/README.md

 Highlights of the course:

-- Feeding my curiosity and passion for code - demonstrated in my work from the course and my side projects
+- Feeding my curiosity and fascination for code - demonstrated in my work from the course and my side projects
 - Adopting a growth-mindset and becoming more adept at analysing my strengths and potential areas for improvement
-- Focusing on best practise and high quality code through OOP, TDD and MVC
+- Focusing on best practice and high quality code through OOP, TDD and MVC
 - Championing structured communication including daily standups and retros
 - Following the principles of agile software development and extreme programming closely
 - Using the following technologies: Ruby, Rails, Javascript, Node.js and Clojure